 - Electronic application (if applicable): provide a completed application or access to the completed application.

-- Subcontracts (if applicable):provide a statement of work, budget, budget justification, F&A Rate Agreement and Information and Compliance Form for Subrecipients, signed by an authorized official of that organization.
-Please refer to the Subaward Determination Fact Sheet for assistance with determining the subrecipient versus contractor relationship during the budget preparation stage.
+- Subcontracts (if applicable): provide a statement of work, budget, budget justification, F&A Rate Agreement and Information and Compliance Form for Subrecipients, signed by an authorized official of that organization.
+Please refer to the Subaward Determination Guidance for assistance with determining the subrecipient versus contractor relationship during the budget preparation stage.